 Overview of steps to prepare your registration for transfer

-There are a few steps that you need to do before you submit the transfer request with your new registrar.
-This section is just an overview of steps.
-The full steps are shown below in the following sections.
+There are a few steps that you need to complete before you submit the transfer request with your new registrar.
+This section is an overview of these steps, and the full steps are shown below in the following sections.

 The following changes should be done for your domain name:

 - Unlock the domain registration for transfer in the panel at Registrations.

 - Obtain the auth code, which is also known as the EPP code from the panel on the Reg.
 Transfer page.
 You need this code in order to complete the transfer-in request at your new registrar.